Liquid-JS/nxt-components/projects/color-picker/README.md

 [cpAddColorButton]           // Show an Add Color button which add the color into preset (false).
 [cpAddColorButtonText]       // Button label text shown inside the Add Color button ('Add color').

-[cpMaxPresetColorsLength]    // Use this option to set the max colors allowed in presets (null).
+[cpMaxPresetColors]          // Use this option to set the max colors allowed in presets (6).

 [cpPresetEmptyMessage]       // Message for empty colors if any provided used ('No colors added').